texadactyl/threading.go/README.md

   - One parent thread, multiple child threads.
   - Each child receives a request message, sleeps a bit, and then replies.
   - The parent thread waits to get a reply from each child.
+* thWrTemp - similar to the other two and writes temp file records in the child thread.

 Getting the O/S thread ID across platforms to work in package helpers was a lot of fun!